olenagerasimova/maven-adapter/README.md

 ## A developer's entrypoint

 `com.artipie.maven.Maven` is the central entrypoint for all operations.
-It uses a `com.artipie.asto.Storage` to storage maven artifacts.
+It uses a `com.artipie.asto.Storage` to store maven artifacts.

 Current implementation is focused on generating metadata for artifacts on repository.